lmucs/Hayabusa/README.md

-# Hayabusa (Working Title)
+# Hayabusa
-###2D Side Scroller Adventure Game
+###The Shadow Ninja

 ####About Hayabusa
-This project is being created and is under development by The Goldwatch Gang in the Fall 2015 CMSI 401: Programming Laboratory class at Loyola Marymount University.
+Hayabusa is a 2-Dimensional Side Scroller video game currently under development and testing by The Goldwatch Gang for the Fall 2015 CMSI 401: Programming Laboratory course at Loyola Marymount University.

 ####Goldwatch Gang Roster
-Misa Pham

-Anthony Menjivar
+The team members of the Goldwatch Gang are, by order of last name:

-Maurice Leavell
++ Maurice Leavell

-Adrian Ruiz

-Jordan C. McRae
++ Jordan C. McRae
++ Anthony Menjivar
++ Misa Pham
++ Adrian Ruiz